ZECTBynmo/JSBase/README.md

 JSBase
 ======

-*All base functionality for basic applications*
+*Base functionality for basic applications*

 Server
 * Long Poll			-- Effectively allows the server to push data down to the client